Cuupa/hosts/.github/ISSUE_TEMPLATE/add-host.md

  - ...

 # Category
-Which category do you think seem fit
+Which category do you think seem fit?